 We will listen to your description of your pain.
-Nobody knows your pain like you do, and your observations are critical to guide us to the true cause of it.
+Nobody knows your pain as you do, and your observations are critical to guide us to the true cause of it.
 We want to know when your pain started, how often it occurs, what you think brings it on, and whether your pain limits your activities.

 We’ll also ask you about a long list of symptoms that are often associated with TMJ, and some that are associated with other conditions to help us make sure we’re on the right track.
 Sometimes, we might get a clear sign that TMJ isn’t your problem.
 Then we’ll refer you to someone who is more likely to be able to help.

 Once we’ve gotten a detailed medical history, we will perform a comprehensive TMJ exam.
 We will watch you opening and closing your jaw.
 Let us know if the motion we observe is typical or unusual.